BenjaminZekavica/ninja-forms-multi-part/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)

 == Changelog ==

+= 1.2.8 (17 November 2014) =

+*Changes:*

+* Next and Previous button text can now be changed in the Forms->Settings->Labels tab.

+*Bugs:*

+* Fixed several bugs that prevented translations from working properly.
+* Added several strings that weren't translatable previously to the .po and .pot files.

 = 1.2.7 (16 September 2014) =